keboola/developers-docs/cli/commands/dbt/init/index.md

 : Target name of the profile

 `-W, --workspace-name <string>`
-: Name of the workspace to create
+: Name of the workspace to be created

 [Global Options](/cli/commands/#global-options)